Cyber-attack TTP analysis for EPES systems: EPES system TTPs

 \section{EPES system TTPs}

 When compared to the ATTACK for ICS model, the TTPs presented in this section are a simplified version of the techniques that are applicable for EPES systems.
 The focus lies on tactics because they define how the adversaries are performing their actions on the EPES system.
-The tactics are visualized in a pyramid schematic due to the level of the EPES system that they are applicable for i.e. initial access techniques are usually applicable to the enterprise network or supervisory EPES devices whereas disruption techniques are usually applicable to field devices as industrial controllers (PLCs or RTUs).
+The tactics are visualized in a pyramid schematic due to the level of the EPES system that they are applicable for i.e., initial access techniques are usually applicable to the enterprise network or supervisory EPES devices whereas disruption techniques are usually applicable to field devices as industrial controllers (PLCs or RTUs).
 The levels of EPES systems are identical to the ICS systems, which use the Purdue Model \cite{obregon2015secure} to segment their architecture.
+A simplified architecture of the EPES systems is depicted in Figure \ref{fig:epesArch}.

+Specifically, a EPES system architecture is illustrated in Figure \ref{fig:epesArch}.
+The figure initially includes the \textit{Process Control Network} (Level 1 in the Purdue Model), which is composed of devices that are responsible for the configuration of critical EPES systems, such as power generators.
+Then, the \textit{Supervisory Network} (Level 2 in the Purdue Model) is responsible for monitoring the operation of the Level 1 components.
+Afterwards, the \textit{Back-office network} (Level 3 in the Purdue Model) all the IT and enterprise systems are included to provide the business operation and services of the EPES systems.

-It is important to note here that an this complexity shall not be mistaken with the difficulty of an adversary that uses one of these tactics in an EPES system.
-Specifically, such systems have 10 associated categories of tactics:
+It is important to note here that the systems of all those layers have a lot of interconnections and may also have exposed interfaces, allowing the adversary to prepare an attack using ten different categories of tactics that are described below:

 \begin{enumerate}